MNeverOff/stripe-link-file-delivery/README.md

 I'm open to contribution and suggestions, feel free to open an issue or a pull request.

-I would be especially grateful for suggestions on how to speed up the Lambda to sub-1000ms execution time.
-Currently the Init is about 1000ms and Execution hovers around 2500ms, producing a noticeable delay for the customer.
+I would be especially grateful for suggestions on how to speed up the Lambda to sub-750ms execution time, keeping in mind the currently presented outlined improvements.

 ## License